 You've probably heard of this one, even if you're not an old black-and-white movie fan.
 What you might not know is that it's actually a remake of the 1931 pre-Code movie by Roy Del Ruth, which in turn was adapted from Dashiell Hammett's 1930 novel.

 In one of the most recognizable, iconic, and conventional film noirs, The Maltese Falcon stars Humphrey Bogart as a detached, cranky detective and Mary Astor as his femme fatale client.
 Detective Sam Spade is basically the blueprint noir detective.

 The "Maltese Falcon" in question extends beyond a statue and into a potent metaphor: the bird is a symbol of loyalty turned to greed, dating right back to the 16th century.

 Corruption is one of the pillars of film noir, and it's as rife in The Maltese Falcon as any other movie on this list.

 3. Sunset Boulevard (1950)

-In Sunset Boulevard, Joe Gillis (William Holden) is a failing screenwriter who's desperate for the attention of Paramount Pictures.
-Similarly, Norma Desmond (Gloria Swanson) is a silent film star who's past her fifteen-minutes-of-fame, pining to get her script produced.
+In Sunset Boulevard, Joe Gillis (played by William Holden) is a failing screenwriter who's desperate for the attention of Paramount Pictures.
+Similarly, Norma Desmond (played by Gloria Swanson) is a silent film star who's past her fifteen-minutes-of-fame, pining to get her script produced.

 Norma is a bit of an odd case as she refuses to face her burnt-out reality, which is fueled by her butler's fake fan letters.
 When Joe rejects her advances, she slaps him in the face and runs away.
 Six months later, he's lying face-down in a swimming pool...